 Dr Vittorio TantucciLecturer in Chinese and Linguistics

-As a theoretical linguist, I am interested in the relationship between cognition, pragmatics and historical phenomena of language change, such as grammaticalization, (inter-)subjectification, chunking, entrenchment, constructionalization and semasiology.
-In addition, my research is also focused on the intersection of online phenomena of speech production and cognitive mechanisms such as cognitive control and Theory of Mind.
+My research combines synchronic and diachronic approaches in cognitive linguistics and pragmatics.
+I am interested in diachronic phenomena of language change, such as grammaticalization, (inter-)subjectification, chunking, entrenchment, constructionalization and semasiology.
+My research is also focused on the corpus-based analysis of spontanous speech events and speech acts, especially in connection with Theory of Mind and intersubjectivity.
 In my work, I address the latter as:

 • a stage of the ontogenetic development of the child (viz. his/her first language acquisition)